confluentinc/ksql/docs/developer-guide/api.md

 A `PROTOBUF` content type where the rows are serialized in the `PROTOBUF` format is also supported for querying the `/query` and `/query-stream` endpoints.
-Your can specify this serialization format in the `Accept` header:
+You can specify this serialization format in the `Accept` header:
 ```
 Accept: application/vnd.ksql.v1+protobuf
 ```
-Here is an example curl command that issues a Pull query on a table called `CURRENTLOCATION` with the `PROTOBUF` content type:
+The following example shows a curl command that issues a Pull query on a table called `CURRENTLOCATION` with the `PROTOBUF` content type:
 ```bash
 curl -X "POST" "http://localhost:8088/query" \